eshwarhs/SP500-Sustainability-Scorer/README.md

 ## Methodology

-* We first get the list of s&p500 companies by scrapping the Wikipedia page.
-This is achieved by running the snp500_list.py.
+* First  the list of s&p500 companies is prepared by scrapping the Wikipedia page.
+It is handled by script snp500_list.py.
-* We then scrape Google finance and Yahoo finance to get all the other parameters above.
-All this data is then saved as csv file for easy handling.
+* Then, all the parameters are gathered by scraping Google Finance and Yahoo Finance websites.
+All this data is then saved as CSV file for easy handling.
-* We can calculate the overall sustainability score by aggregating the sum of normalized ESG, Controversies and CDP scores.
+*The overall sustainability score is then calculated by aggregating the sum of normalized ESG, Controversies and CDP scores.

 ###### This is a Heading h6